 - Paying for Off-campus Living Expenses

-For financial aid purposes, the estimated cost of education for all students who are not commuting from home includes room and board allowance equal to the on-campus room and board charges.
+For financial aid purposes, the estimated cost of education for all students who are not commuting from home includes a room and board allowance equal to the on-campus room and board charges.
 Financial aid exceeding direct Penn State charges, such as tuition and fees, is deposited directly into a student's checking or savings account.
 These funds can be applied to off-campus living expenses such as rent, utilities, food, etc. Financial aid programs do not require documentation of off-campus living expenses payments.
-Details regarding the refunding of financial aid exceeding direct charges are available on the Office of the Bursar web site.
+Details regarding the refunding of financial aid exceeding direct charges are available on the Office of the Bursar website.

 - Campus Meal Plan

 Students living off-campus may purchase a Campus Meal Plan through the Housing and Food Service Office.
 A meal plan can be used to eat in any of the three Food Service locations on the Ivyside campus (Port-Sky Café, Common Grounds in the Slep Student Center, or Coasters in the Hawthorn Building), at the Dining Car downtown located in the Aaron Building at our downtown campus, as well as any foodservice facility operated by Penn State Housing and Food Services at any Penn State campus.

 Students living off-campus have full access to all campus facilities and support services such as Adler Athletic Complex, Sheetz Family Health and Wellness Center, Eiche Library, the computer center, all student activities, and organizations, etc.

 - Public Transportation

 Public transportation for the Altoona area is provided through Amtran.

 - Student Vehicles on Campus

 All Penn State Altoona students, including First-year students, are permitted to have vehicles on campus, per Penn State Altoona parking policies.